MotionTrack: Learning Motion Predictor for Multiple Object Tracking: Method

-The utilization of token-level message passing across all channels lacks the capacity to adequately accommodate divergent semantics, thereby restricting their optimal exploitation and hence resulting in diminished efficacy\cite{bau2020understanding,wu2021stylespace}.
+The utilization of token-level message passing across all channels alone lacks the capacity to adequately convey divergent semantics.
+This limitation restricts their optimal exploitation, consequently leading to sub-optimal performance\cite{bau2020understanding,wu2021stylespace, zhang2023crossformer,chen2023tsmixer}.
 Therefore, there is a need to employ a more fine-grained message passing mechanism to cater to varying semantics in an adaptive manner.
-Such an approach can lead to more effective motion modeling by allowing for finer granularity in the communication of information between tokens.
-In this section, we emphasize the significance of implementing a more precise message-passing mechanism to facilitate adaptive treatment of diverse semantics in the context of motion modeling.
+Such an approach can lead to more sufficient motion modeling by allowing for finer granularity in the communication of information cross channels.

-\paragraph{Dynamic MLP} Inspired by the above discovery, we explore a more powerful attention module named Dynamic MLP (DyMLP) to capture complicated motion patterns of objects further.
-It aggregates multiple positions distributed in different channels.
+\paragraph{Dynamic MLP} We explore a new module named Dynamic MLP (DyMLP) in parallel with self-attention in vanilla transformer encoder layer to further capture complicated motion patterns of objects.
+It aggregates multiple positions distributed in different temporal channels.
 As shown in \cref{fig:dymlp}, the core of DyMLP is the channel fusion layer (CFL), which consists of a dynamic fully-connected layer (DyFC) and an identity layer.
 Given the input token sequence $ \textbf{E} \in \mathbb{R}^{n \times d_m}$, for each token $e_i \in \mathbb{R}^{d_m}$, we first use a FC layer to predict $d_m$ offsets: $\Delta = \{ \delta_i \}_{i=1}^{d_m}$.
 Since there is no restriction on the generation of offsets, DyFC can aggregate temporal global channel information, as shown in \cref{fig:dymlp}.
 The basic DyFC operator can be formulated as below:

 where $\textbf{W} \in \mathbb{R}^{d_m \times d_m} $ and $\textbf{b} \in \mathbb{R}^{d_m}$ are learnable parameters.
 Besides, we preserve the original token information using identity layer and the output is $\hat{e}^I_i$.
 CFL outputs the fusion result as a weighted sum of $\hat{e}^T$ and $\hat{e}^I$, which can be formulated as: